|Nutrition Facts (per serving)|

 - 1/2 cup confectioners sugar

-Cream butter, 1 cup sugar, and eggs until light and fluffy.
+Cream together the butter, sugar, and eggs until light and fluffy.

 In both cases, use the back of a spoon to fill out each circle, slightly mounding the dough toward the center.